 In addition, there are tenant-related risks to consider.
-For example, what
+For example, what would happen if a tenant stopped paying rent or left the property in a state that wasn't fit to rent to someone else?

-You can take out landlord insurance to provide some protection in to understand the effect these circumstances could have before you
+You can take out landlord insurance to provide some protection in these instances.
+Yet, it's important to understand the effect these circumstances could have before you jump into buying a buy-to-let property.